 2. What is the risk of exposure to:

-3. How competent/experienced am I in performing this task?
+4. How competent or experienced am I in performing this task?

 Hand hygiene is the act of removing or destroying microorganisms on the hands while maintaining good hand integrity (keeping the skin healthy).
-Hand hygiene can be performed with an alcohol-based hand rub or with soap and water.
-You may refer to our OSH Answers document on hand washing for more information.
+Hand hygiene can be performed with an alcohol-based hand sanitizer (when hands are not visibly soiled) or with soap and water (especially when hands are visibly soiled).